nvtkaszpir/prusa-connect-camera-script/docs/configuration.tuning.md

 Notice that Prusa Connect has file size limit something about 8MB of the image uploaded.

-For Raspberry Cam v2 you could use `csi.dist` as ssource and add `--mode 2592:1944:12:P` to the `CAMERA_COMMAND_EXTRA_PARAMS`.
+For Raspberry Cam v2 you could use `csi.dist` as source and add `--mode 2592:1944:12:P` to the `CAMERA_COMMAND_EXTRA_PARAMS`.

-For certain USB cameras (such as Tracer Endoscope) you shoudl use `usb.dist` and you should be able to add `--resolution 1280x960` to the `CAMERA_COMMAND_EXTRA_PARAMS`.
+For certain USB cameras (such as Tracer Endoscope) you should use `usb.dist` and you should be able to add `--resolution 1280x960` to the `CAMERA_COMMAND_EXTRA_PARAMS`.

 ## Setting up video camera controls